 Fine needle aspiration (FNA), also called fine needle biopsy, is a type of biopsy where a needle is inserted into a lump or mass to collect a sample of cells.
 These cells are then looked at under a microscope to help your doctor determine if the mass or lump is cancerous (malignant) or noncancerous (benign).
 Benign lumps may also be related to infection or inflammation.
 Fine Needle Aspiration can be performed on a variety of lumps that are either felt or identified on imaging tests (such as ultrasound or CT scan).

-A few common reasons FNA is performed in the neck include:
+A few common reasons Fine Needle Aspiration is performed in the neck include:

 A mass or lump may indicate a serious problem such as cancer.
 While many lumps are not cancerous, a biopsy is often needed to help determine this.
-FNA is frequently recommended because it is quick, has minimal discomfort, and can often be performed in the doctor’s office.
+Fine Needle Aspiration is frequently recommended because it is quick, has minimal discomfort, and can often be performed in the doctor’s office.

 In addition to a biopsy, your doctor will ask you questions about your symptoms and history to help determine your risk of cancer.
 A few example questions may relate to weight loss, difficulty swallowing, smoking and drinking habits, and any personal or family history of cancer.

 It is very important to note that, when found early, most cancers in the head and neck can be cured.
 Cancers that are caught early have the highest cure rates.
 So, play it safe!
 If you have a lump in your head and neck area, see your ENT (ear, nose, and throat) specialist, or otolaryngologist, as soon as possible for an evaluation.

 A small needle is inserted into the lump to remove cells that are then examined under the microscope to make a diagnosis.
 Multiple sticks with the needle may be performed to get enough cells.
 If the lump is difficult to feel, an ultrasound device can be used to help direct the needle into the lump.